 Bourne is intensely readable and writes with compassion, insight and humour.
 Fiona Noble, The Observer

-This year Empathy Day was on June 11th 2019, and Usborne carried out a range of activities to celebrate the role books and stories play in developing empathy.
+On Empathy Day 2019 Usborne carried out a range of activities to celebrate the role books and stories play in developing empathy.